xp-forge/frontend/README.md

 }
 ```

-To create the bundles and the assets manifest, run the following:
+To create the bundles to the *src/main/webapp/static* directory and the assets manifest, run the following:

 ```bash
 $ xp bundle -m src/main/webapp/manifest.json src/main/webapp/static